UniversalDependencies/UD_English-LinES/README.txt

 except word-internal hyphens are treated as separate tokens.
-The original file also has several multi-word tokens, but these are separated in the UD version with all parts except the first assigned the UD dependency function 'mwe'.
+The original file also has several multi-word tokens, but these are separated in the UD version with all parts except the first assigned the UD dependency function 'fixed'.

 MORPHOLOGY

-The morphological annotation in the English LinES treebank is the same as in the original LinES with the exception of nouns that are not annotated for case, only number.
+The UFEATS column is empty, but the morphological annotation in the English LinES treebank is found in the XPOS column.
+It is the same as in the original LinES with the exception of nouns that are not annotated for case, only number.
 Verbs are annotated for tense and, adjectives for degree.
 Pronouns are sub-divided in the morphological